Check out everything you need to know about what to expect during summer at camp.

 All food at camp is camper-friendly, which means that the majority of meals will be standard, staple meals.

-• Lunch can include camp favourites like sandwiches, soups, mac and cheese, grilled cheese, or pizza.
+Lunch can include camp favourites like make your own sandwich (peanut butter and jelly is a popular choice) soups, mac and cheese, grilled cheese or pizza sticks.

 I have dietary requirements, will they be catered for at camp?